apache/directory-fortress-core/README.txt

 ___________________________________________________________________________________
 ###################################################################################
-README for Fortress and OpenLDAP Identity and Access Management SDK Version 1.0.0.rc5 last updated: January 20, 2012
+README for Fortress Identity and Access Management SDK Version 1.0.0.rc6 last updated: February 4, 2012

 This document contains instructions to download, compile, test and use the Fortress Identity and Access Management system.